shironecko/LuaMaze/README.md

 LuaMaze
 =======

-I'm trying to implement all of the maze generation algorithms described at [Think Labyrinth!](http://www.astrolog.org/labyrnth/algrithm.htm) using [Love2D](http://love2d.org/) for visualization.
+I'm trying to implement all of the maze generation algorithms described at [Think Labyrinth!](http://www.astrolog.org/labyrnth/algrithm.htm) using [Love2D](http://love2d.org/) for visualization and [Löve Frames](http://nikolairesokav.com/projects/loveframes) as a GUI library.
 [Jamis Buck blog](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) is also very helpful, this is my place to go when algorithm descriptions I find at Think Labyrinth! isn't clear enough for me to implement.

 ####TODO:####